From exarchos

 for phase transitions, guards, and playbook guidance.

-After brainstorming completes, auto-continue to planning (no user confirmation):
+After the Design & Rationale section is authored, auto-continue to decomposition (no user confirmation):

 Before invoking /exarchos:plan:

 This is NOT a human checkpoint.
-The human checkpoint occurs at plan-review (plan approval) and synthesize (merge confirmation).
+The single human checkpoint occurs at plan-review (the dispatched adversarial pass over the unified artifact) and at synthesize (merge confirmation).

 Workflow continues: /exarchos:ideate -> /exarchos:plan -> plan-review -> [HUMAN CHECKPOINT] -> /exarchos:delegate -> /exarchos:review -> /exarchos:synthesize -> [HUMAN CHECKPOINT]